Sarvodaya Vidyalaya, Trivandrum

 Sarvodaya Vidyalaya is a school of the Major Archiepiscopal Eparchy of the Syro-Malankara Catholic Church.
 Situated on the Bethany Hills at Nalanchira, Sarvodaya was founded on 3 January 1973 by Benedict Mar Gregorios, the Metropolitan Archbishop of Trivandrum.

-The school is one of the few schools in the district which provides ISC and ICSE syllabi, the most advanced course in the country.
-The school has a population of 4,500 students and over 120 teachers.
+The school is one of the few schools in the district which provides ISC and ICSE syllabi, one of the advanced course in the country.
+The school has a population of 4,500 students and over 160 teachers.

 The motto of the school is "Let there be light".

 Management

 The school is owned and managed by the Major Archdiocese of Trivandrum.
 One of the primary apostolates of the archdiocese concerns its service in the field of education.
 For the last 75 years, it has been providing education to thousands of students across the nation.

 Patron Manager: Baselios Cardinal Cleemis, Major Archbishop of Trivandrum is the patron of the School.